Best life insurance for spouses (2024)

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-When shopping for life insurance with your husband, wife, or domestic partner, buying two individual life insurance policies usually makes the most financial sense.
-While joint policies are available from some life insurance companies, they aren’t the most cost-effective option for most couples.
+When shopping for life insurance with your spouse or domestic partner, buying two individual life insurance policies usually makes the most financial sense and is the most cost-effective option.
+However, getting one joint life insurance policy to cover both spouses can be a better option for some couples in rare cases.

 Key takeaways

-• Married couples have the option of buying separate life insurance policies or a joint policy.
+• Married couples, domestic partners, and business partners have the option of buying separate life insurance policies or a joint policy.

 • Joint life insurance policies insure both partners, but are costlier and are rarely the best option for couples.